 Couple of very important tips here, cause these here lava cakes are finicky little suckers.
 It took me 8 batches to finally get this right, so listen up!
 To get consistent results,

-- Use a 6 quart pressure cooker, cook 3 ramekins at a time, exactly 1 cup of luke warm water in the pot, and use a cook time of 3 minutes high pressure with 5 minute natural release.
+- Use a 6 quart pressure cooker, cook 3 ramekins at a time, exactly 1 cup of luke warm water in the pot, and use a cook time of 4 minutes high pressure with a quick release.

 - If you cook fewer than 3 at a time, they will be undercooked.
 Solve this by adding extra ramekins for a total of 3 and fill the empty ones with water.

 - If you use an 8 quart pressure cooker, try cooking 4 at a time or have a 4th ramekin with water along side the other 3.